-There are few places in the U.S. that offer the remarkable combination of scenery, biological diversity, and experience like the Sky Island mountain ranges of Southeastern Arizona.
+Few places in the U.S. offer the remarkable combination of scenery, biological diversity, and experience like the Sky Island mountain ranges of Southeastern Arizona.
 These ranges rise from deserts and grasslands; the elevation changes afford rich biodiversity, rare in such a small geographic area.

-This tour is planned for spring migration, which peaks from late April through mid-May.
+This tour coincides with spring migration, which peaks from late April through mid-May.
 Spectacular residents like Elegant Trogon, Red-faced Warbler, and Sulphur-bellied Flycatcher range north here from Mexico and Central America.
 They arrive keen to set up breeding in this almost subtropical realm.
 On cool, shaded trails, walk between yucca, tall pines, and a host of plants more commonly seen on the Mexican plateau.

 - Discover Southeastern Arizona’s Sky Island Mountains at the peak of spring migration